ojobabs/Data-Science-Cookbook/Geo-Spatial-Analysis/ArcPy/Map-Automation.md

 ### 49. Zooming Using Camera and Extent Classes in ArcGIS Pro
 In this lecture I'll try to give an idea of what you can and cannot do without Python and `arcpy` when it comes to manipulating camera and extent objects.

+Whenever I have overview map I want to be able to show a rectangle that represents the current extent of the mine map.
+To do this are ArcGIS pro use as the extent indicators of power cannot be used to in